IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/bounty_port_openordex/bounty_port_openordex.md

 # Litecoin Ordinals Decentralized Exchange

-OpenOrdEx offering a decentralized, open-source marketplace.
-Leveraging the power of Partially Signed Litecoin Transactions (PSLTs), it enables a secure and trustless environment for trading Litecoin NFTs.
+OpenOrdEx offering a decentralized, open-source Ordinals marketplace.
+Leveraging the power of Partially Signed Bitcoin Transactions (PSBTs), it enables a secure and trustless environment for trading Bitcoin Ordinal NFTs.